RamonMota/letmeask/README.md

 # 🤖 Technologies

-This project was developer with this Technologies
+This project was developed with this Technologies

 - [React](https://reactjs.org)
 - [Firebase](https://firebase.google.com/)